Do you want to learn how to start a blog?

 Should you choose a free or premium theme?

-In my opinion, there are more than enough free WordPress themes to choose from for any blog topic.
+I think there are more than enough free WordPress themes to choose from for any blog topic.

 If you don’t feel like searching through thousands of themes, you can easily start things off with either Twenty Twenty or Twenty Twelve themes.
 Both free themes are presented by WordPress.org and are popular with creators.